CreativLogic/AIS-OS/B2B-Email/Cold-Email.md

 # Cold Email and B2B Outbound
-This chapter didn’t exist in v3 of this guide.
-That was an oversight.

 Cold email is one of the most powerful and most abused channels in B2B sales, and the gap between how it’s done well and how it’s done badly is enormous.

 I’d estimate that 90% of cold email is terrible, which is actually good news.
 If you do it properly, you’ll stand out simply by being competent.

 Let me be upfront about my position.
 Cold email, done ethically and well, is a legitimate sales channel that creates real value for both sender and recipient.

 Cold email done badly is spam, regardless of what the sender calls it.
 The distinction matters, and this chapter will be specific about where the line sits.